Xiao9905/Xiao9905/README.md

   * [Self-supervised Learning: Generative or Contrastive (TKDE'21)](https://arxiv.org/pdf/2006.08218.pdf): one of the most cited survey on self-supervised learning
   * [SelfKG (WWW'22)](https://github.com/THUDM/SelfKG): self-supervised alignment can be comparable to supervised ones, ***Best Paper Nominee*** in WWW 2022.
   * [kgTransformer (KDD'22)](https://github.com/THUDM/kgTransformer): pre-training knowledge graph transformers with mixture-of-experts (MoE) for complex logical reasoning
   </details>

-- 🤔 Dedicated to building web-scale knowledge systems via both [Large Pre-trained Model](https://github.com/THUDM/GLM-130B) and [Symbolic Graph Reasoning](https://github.com/THUDM/kgTransformer).
+- 🤔 Dedicated to building next-generation of AI systems via both [Large Pre-trained Model](https://github.com/THUDM/GLM-130B) and [Symbolic Agent Reasoning](https://github.com/THUDM/kgTransformer).
 - 💬 Feel free to drop me an email for:
   * Any form of collaboration
   * Any issue about my works or code